 The event will start a 2 p.m. with the kickoff show starting at 1 p.m.
 10 matches are scheduled for the event, with three titles on the line.
-Outside of the title matches, there are two high profile matches that have been advertised since the event was announced.
+Outside of the title matches, two high profile matches have been advertised since the event was announced.

 Here are my quick predictions of WWE’s Super ShowDown.

 The Usos (Jimmy Uso and Jey Uso) vs. The Revival (Scott Dawson and Dash Wilder) (pre-show)

 Prediction: The Usos win

 This match was added a mere few days before Super ShowDown to fill the time for the kickoff show.
 There is some build here as both teams have been feuding since The Usos arrived on Raw.